Amanda-Zheng/GNNEvaluator/README.md

 ```
 ## Instructions
 ### For evaluating your own well-trained GNNs
-(1) Run commands like in following to create simulated distribution shift from your source graphs (used for training your GNNs)
+(1) Run commands like in following to create a simulated distribution shift from your source graphs (used for training your GNNs)
 ```
 GNNEvaluator-git/1-Aug.sh
 ```